Subscribe to our

 of travel time by learning repertoire with Pocket

 Coach while on the go.

 The Pocket Coach practice materials present repertoire using the following study-steps.
-Check the listing for each CD to find the study steps featured for a particular CD.
-These study steps help singers learn repertoire efficiently.
+Check the listing for each CD to find the study steps featured on a particular CD.
+These study steps help singers learn repertoire efficiently, and correctly.
 Here are the study-steps and how they work:

 Recitation Step.
 The native speaker fluently recites the words of the song or aria.
 This gives the singer a sense of the flow of the language, and a chance to learn the proper word stresses and the general feeling of the language.

 Diction Step.
 The words of the song or aria are spoken in rhythm while the melody is played on a separate channel by a flute.
 This helps the singer fit the words to the melody.
 This is a step often used by professional coaches; it allows the singer to quickly learn or fine tune the pronunciation of the lyrics.